‘Very disturbing’: What to know about the potentially deadly fungus spreading in the US

 Doctors are assuring the public that it’s not going to take over the world and kill us all, but it is something we need to be aware of.

-“It’s something we’ve been tracking for probably 10 years,” said infectious disease specialist Dr. Michelle Barron.
+“It’s something we’ve been tracking for probably 10 years,” infectious disease specialist Dr. Michelle Barron said.

 Between 2019 and 2021, clinical cases of Candida auris tripled.
 The fungus has now been reported in 28 states, according to the CDC.

-“The fact that it’s increasing in number and also increasing in terms of where we can find it is kind of a combination that’s very disturbing,” said Dr. Bruce Hirsch at Northwell Health in New York.
+“The fact that it’s increasing in number and also increasing in terms of where we can find it is kind of a combination that’s very disturbing,” Dr. Bruce Hirsch at Northwell Health in New York said.

 “In the past we’ve seen resistance very, very occasionally, but that low level of resistance is now tripled according to the recent report,” Hirsch said.